enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 ## Handling TLS 1.3 Early Data {#tls13-0rtt}

 *TODO: define how this works with TLS 1.3 0RTT as it adds additional wrinkles.
-While this maybe could be made to work there (eg, using the separate early exporter secret and a distinct space for request\_serials).*
+While this maybe could be made to work there (eg, using the separate early exporter secret and a distinct space for request\_serials) {{RFC8446}}.*

 # Use with HTTPS over TLS